nocomplexity/SecurityArchitecture/07-principles.rst

 Security principles are statements of direction that govern selections and implementations.
-Security principles provide a foundation for decision making and are a fundament for any new design.
+Security principles provide a foundation for decision making and are crucial to have for any new design.

 .. image:: /Images/principles.png